docmode-health/AIDE-CDSS/docs/installation/NETWORKING.md

 2. Navigate to the directory containing the `docker-compose.yaml` file

-3. Stop and remove the existing Perplexica containers and images:
+3. Stop and remove the existing AIDE-CDSS containers and images:

 ```
 docker compose down --rmi all